 May 1st., S.F.N.- Holland national meeting with affiliated clubs.

 Affiliated clubs 12, number of license-holders at this time 450.
-A total of 6 rounds counting for Dutch National championship '80.
+A total of 6 rounds counting for Dutch National championship '80 were planned and organized.

 Awards to be won: National titles in all age groups and classes; Milky Way competition: Junior Champs 1980 would receive a Gazelle BMX bike.
 Super Cup by the MON, top three riders from all classes (highest points) would receive a trophy.